21 Jun Insuring Your Vacant Properties

 - Attractive nuisance for children – makes a great play house for kids or party house for teenagers.

-Things you need to do to protect your property:
+Things you need to do to protect your vacant property:

-- Secure all doors and windows –sure all broken windows are repaired.
+- Secure all doors and windows –repair all broken windows.

 - Window covering/blinds – only board up if required by local ordinances and board up from the inside behind the window coverings.
 (Exterior boards are easily removed and almost an invitation)